-A visitor serving hotel could impact this negative quality view shed.
-The impact would result from the adjacency of development to the Coastal Trail.
+Simulation 3: Large Hotel As Viewed from Coastal Trail at Photo Point MCT-1 adjacency of development to the Coastal Trail.
 This area is not recommended as a scenic area under Figure CD-1 and thus would not be subject to the Visual Resource protection policies of the Coastal General Plan.